marmelroy/Localize-Swift/README.md

 - Keep the localized .strings file your app already uses.
 - Allow your users to change their current language (example coming soon).
-- A more Swift-like syntax that replaces NSLocalizedString
+- Use a more Swift-like syntax instead of NSLocalizedString.

 ## Usage